Becoming Céline Dion: Through Miracles and Heartbreak, Inside the Making of a Timeless Talent

 Twelve weeks after the babies were born, Dion started to rehearse near their home in Palm Beach, Fla.
 She had tried to keep her voice occupied while she was pregnant, but vocal exercises put too much strain on her body so she had to keep quiet.

 Even Angélil wasn't sure she was going to be able to pull it together in time.
-"But the very first song she sang in the rehearsal," he recalled in a behind-the-scenes special that aired on OWN, "you know, I was crying, actually, because I couldn't believe how great she sounded.
+"But the very first song she sang in the rehearsal," he recalled in the behind-the-scenes special Celine: 3 Boys and a New Show, which aired on OWN, "you know, I was crying, actually, because I couldn't believe how great she sounded.
 It was a special moment.
 It turned everything around, that rehearsal."

-Spoiler alert, Celine is still running (and she's contracted through 2019).
+Spoiler alert, Celine ran through June 2019.

 "We got back onstage, and we're still here," Dion told the Las Vegas Review-Journal in 2016, remembering those frenzied days before the premiere when she considered wearing a caftan because she wasn't sure she'd fit into any of her stage costumes.
 "As I said, I don't count and I'm amazed because sometimes I think that they're going to come to me and say that we've had enough of you and we have to move on to somebody else."